 There are also consulates in Bradford, Manchester and Birmingham.

-Foreigner Work Permits in Pakistan
+Work permits and backpacker jobs in Pakistan

 Mustakbil is Pakistan’s largest jobs directory.
 If you are planning to study or work during your stay you will need to submit a letter detailing your job offer or university placement with your visa application.